Sorry, you need to enable JavaScript to visit this website.

 Sponge Cities and Nature-based Solutions Integrating climate action for resilience and livability

-Sponge city addresses increased climate-related risk of urban flooding.
+Sponge city addresses climate-related risk of urban flooding and drought.
 An ecosystem-based approach to adaptation is applied using Nature based solutions and integrating green-blue and gray infrastructures.
 Asian and European cases are discussed.

 Stefan Rau